Bernard F. Miller QC, HalifaxManaging Trustee

 Dr. Lynch earned his BA from Mount Allison University, a Masters in Economics from the University of Manchester and a doctorate in Economics from McMaster University.
 He was made a Member of the Queen’s Privy Council for Canada in 2009, was appointed an Officer of the Order of Canada in 2011, has received 11 honorary doctorates from Canadian Universities and was awarded the Queen’s Golden and Diamond Jubilee Medals for public service.

-With broad, multi-sectoral experience, Jim Dinning is an accomplished business executive and former politician.
-He serves as Chair of Russel Metals Inc and The Western Investment Company of Canada Ltd, both TSX-listed companies.
+Jim Dinning is a business executive and former politician.
+He serves as Chair of Russel Metals Inc and The Western Investment Company of Canada Ltd., both TSX-listed companies.
 Mr. Dinning is Chair of Heritage Royalty’s Advisory Board, an OTPP-owned entity.
-For the last six years, he has served as the lead faculty member of the Max Bell Public Policy Training Institute.
+For the last twelve years, he has served as the lead faculty member of the Max Bell Public Policy Training Institute.

 Brenda Eaton is an experienced corporate director, serving on the Boards of a number of private, public and not-for-profit Boards.
-She is currently Chair of Transelec and serves on the Boards of Westland Insurance, LifeLabs, Technical Safety BC, BC Ferries, and Victoria’s Wastewater Treatment Project Board (Vice Chair).
+She is currently on the Boards of Westland Insurance, LifeLabs, Transelec, BC Ferries and Victoria’s Wastewater Treatment Project Board, and also serves as a member on the Investment Committee for the Canada Council for the Arts.

 Prior to becoming a corporate director Ms. Eaton was a senior leader in the BC Government.
 From 2001-2005 she was Deputy Minister to Premier Gordon Campbell.
 Prior to that she held executive positions in the BC Government, including Deputy Minister of Finance and Treasury Board; Energy and Mines; and Social Services.
 For several years she was Chief Financial Officer of a Health Authority.